Photo Credit: TurnbacktoGod.com

 Sadly, there are those who think the resurrection of Jesus a myth, or a fairy tale.
 Even his life is treated casually.
 Yet, for sure, anyone who does a careful examination of the life and teachings of Jesus would be radically changed.
 This certainly was my experience.
 I know too well how wicked my heart can be…my thoughts and actions.
 God draws us to Himself, and in the drawing we recognize our desperate need for a savior, a strong arm to pull us out of the muck and mire of our own making.
 Jesus did that for me.

-I know Jesus is alive from the historical accounts and the writing of eye witnesses, and because of his own word.
+I know Jesus is alive from the historical accounts and the writing of eye witnesses, and by his own word.
 I also know he is alive because of how he has transformed lives through the ages.
 He has changed my life, and he continues to do so.

 On the evening of that day, the first day of the week, the doors being locked where the disciples were for fear of the Jews, Jesus came and stood among them and said to them, “Peace be with you.” – John 20:19